microsoft/AzureTRE/docs/azure-tre-overview/cost-reporting.md

 * Cost and usage data is typically available in Cost Management within 8-24 hours.

-* Tags aren't applied to historical data, template authors need to make sure all relavent [Azure resources of a TRE resource are tagged as instructed](#azure-resources-tagging).
+* Tags aren't applied to historical data, template authors need to make sure all relevant [Azure resources of a TRE resource are tagged as instructed](#azure-resources-tagging).

 * Cost records might include [multiple currencies](https://azure.microsoft.com/en-us/blog/azure-cost-management-updates-july-2019/#currency) for the same date and TRE resource.